spitulax/nixos-config/config/home/bintang/cli/fish/README.md

 - ctrl-c - deletes the current line
 - ctrl-f - resumes latest background job
 - ctrl-j - lists background jobs
-- ctrl-p - run a command and page its output
+- ctrl-p - runs a command and page its output
-- ctrl-q - exit fish
+- ctrl-q - quits fish
 - ctrl-s - quickly navigate to the directories you have visited before
 - ctrl-y - runs yazi
 - ctrl-z - cd into previous directory (`cd -`)
-- alt-h - runs tldr of the command under the cursor
+- alt-h - runs tldr for the command under the cursor
+- alt-t - runs type for the command under the cursor

 ### [fzf.fish](https://github.com/PatrickF1/fzf.fish)